Ready to say goodbye to debt for good? Learn More

 What Can Repo Companies in Michigan Do?

-Car repossession laws are typically found in states’ Uniform Commercial Code (UCC), which is a set of laws that govern sales and other commercial transactions.
-Repossession companies are essentially a specialized form of debt collectors, so the state of Michigan requires them to hold a valid collection agency license and be bonded.
+Car repossession laws are usually based on each state’s Uniform Commercial Code (UCC), which sets rules for sales and commercial transactions.
+Because repo companies are considered a type of debt collector, Michigan requires them to hold a valid collection agency license and be bonded.

 What About the Personal Property in My Car?